On the south side of St Monans is St Monans

 take parts of Saints, known as Relics, bones, hands,

-scull, or hair, and keep them somewhere they
+scull, or hair, then keep them somewhere they

 could be worshiped.
 Mary Queen of Scots was